TUC-ProAut/ros_pcdfilter/README.md

 "~enabled"            | bool              | Flag for setting start up behaviour.
 If node is filtering or not at startup.
 "~laser_nan_replacement_value" | double   | If a nan-value is represented within the laser scan, it might indicate "no obstacle within range".
 Therefore this parameters will replace those values with a fixed number.

-See also <a href="https://github.com/peterweissig/ros_pcdfilter/blob/master/config/parameter.yaml">this config file</a>.
+See also [this config file](https://github.com/peterweissig/ros_pcdfilter/blob/master/config/parameter.yaml).
 It contains all parameters and their standard value.

 ## Filters